 Tag not defined for this message type

 Troubleshooting steps: Get the FIX message itself from <session>.in file (use RefSeqNum value for assistance).
-Check the corresponding FIX dictionary to validate correctness of the error.
-Contact counter-party to resolve the issue or describe this custom tag in corresponding FIX dictionary.
+Check the corresponding FIX dictionary to validate the correctness of the error.
+Contact counter-party to resolve the issue or describe this custom tag in the corresponding FIX dictionary.

 Message cannot be sent

-Description: This message occurs when there is attempt to send a message to a not initialized ("logged in") Client of Transport Adapter (TA).
+Description: This message occurs when there is an attempt to send a message to a not initialized ("logged in") Client of Transport Adapter (TA).
 The disclosed in log record "client" name represents the name of TA Client in FIXEdge.properties.

 The reason for this is that specific TA, to which the Client belongs, is not added to the list of enabled adapters TransportLayer.TransportAdapters in FIXEdge.properties.
 Once added, you will see in log (after FIXEdge restart) record like